vogler/tasktime-2019/devlog.md

   - `<Todo {todo}/>` (one prop, change its fields): change in Todo does change todos, but bindings don't update (new field values only show after todos is assigned in App (e.g. by addTodo))
   - probably their idea is to use a store for update/subscribe, but then we'd have to iterate over the list of todos for every change...
   - alternatively give up component idea and put all in one file, as here: https://svelte.dev/examples#each-block-bindings
+    - but even then if we want to use functions instead of just binds, we need to assign `todos = todos` to trigger an update

 ## Typescript in Svelte
 [svelte-ts](https://github.com/avantci/svelte-ts) (from [issue](https://github.com/sveltejs/svelte/issues/3677)) currently needs Bazel.